infra-kiwi/kiwi-blog/0001-cdk-force-tagging/README.md

 This example shows how to create a custom synthesizer, to forcefully populate the tags of the deployed stacks and relative resources.

+You can find the relative blog post at: https://blog.infra.kiwi/aws-cdk-force-tagging-all-stacks-with-a-git-repository-name-ee30ec7e6eae

 ## Usage

 Run: